rmrk-team/NestingEIP/README.md

      *  collection smart contract.
      * @param tokenId ID of the token for which the direct owner is being retrieved
      * @return address Address of the given token's owner
      * @return uint256 The ID of the parent token.
-MUST be `0` if the owner is an externally owned account
+MUST be `0` if the owner is not an NFT
      * @return bool The boolean value signifying whether the owner is an NFT or not */ function directOwnerOf(uint256 tokenId)